 So far, all of the programs we’ve discussed are funded by the government, but there are many privately-funded housing programs too.
 Cooperative senior housing is one example.

 There are currently 125 senior co-ops nationwide.
 In these cooperatives, seniors enjoy cheaper rent if they help out with the apartment complex’s management.
 For example, they can:

 - Answer phones at the front desk

 - Oversee the building’s maintenance

 This contribution reduces the apartment’s overall administration costs.
 As a result, seniors get to enjoy lower rent than they would elsewhere.
 Cooperative senior housing is a good fit for seniors who are willing and able to do some chores and don’t require much day-to-day assistance.

 VOASW: Affordable Senior Housing San Diego

-If you’re looking for a senior housing assistance program in San Diego, Cambridge Gardens Senior Housing may be the perfect option for you.
+If you’re looking for a senior housing assistance program in Riverside County, Cambridge Gardens Senior Housing may be the perfect option for you.

 This apartment community offers many amenities, including a recreation room, a laundry room, group exercise classes, reserved parking, and even a community garden.
 All units are ADA compliant and single-story.
 The community is conveniently located by: